Connect with others who understand.

 Narcolepsy and insomnia are both sleep disorders.

-Other characteristic symptoms of narcolepsy include changes in REM (rapid eye movement) sleep patterns and episodes of irresistible sleepiness, in which individuals experience an overwhelming sense of sleepiness.
-In between these sleep attacks, individuals with narcolepsy have a normal level of alertness, especially if they are engaged in stimulating tasks that hold their attention.
-People with type 1 narcolepsy also experience cataplexy — sudden, uncontrollable muscle weakness that’s often triggered by strong emotions.
+In between sleep attacks, people with narcolepsy usually have a normal level of alertness, especially if they are engaged in stimulating tasks that hold their attention.
+People with type 1 narcolepsy may also experience cataplexy — sudden, uncontrollable muscle weakness often triggered by strong emotions.

 How Are Narcolepsy and Insomnia Related?